adamenko-arsen/SLE-Accurate-Solver/README.md

 # About

-This program solves systems of linear equations by the different accurate methods.
+This program solves systems of linear equations (SLE) by the different accurate methods sized from 1 to 10 inclusively.
 This project has given to me and chose by me as a course work (KPI, 1st course, 2nd term).

 # Main